Venous Leak Treatment

 - Overall medical conditions are reviewed to rule out other possible causes.

-This thorough approach ensures the right diagnosis without unnecessary complexity.
+This thorough approach ensures right diagnosis of venous leak without unnecessary complexity.

 Can Low Testosterone Cause Venous Leak?